MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/remove-custom-channel.md

 ---
-title: "Remove custom channel (Dynamics 365 for Marketing Developer Guide) | MicrosoftDocs"
+title: "Remove custom channel (Dynamics 365 Marketing Developer Guide) | MicrosoftDocs"
 description: "Provides information on how to uninstall/remove custom channel from your Dynamics 365 for Customer Engagement instance." ms.custom:
   - dyn365-developer